Essential Registration Information

 - Financial Aid - institutional gift aid (scholarships/grants) will not be available to these students

 CSB/SJU offer a number of group overseas study programs.
-Students who plan to enroll in one of these programs should contact the Center for Global Education, ASB 104 at CSB.
+Students who plan to enroll in one of these programs should contact the Center for Global Education, Clemens Library, A-101 at CSB.

 - Students who are considering enrolling in coursework offered abroad by another institution (Consortium/External Study Abroad) should contact the Center for Global Education or the Registrar's Office, for information on transfer of credits.